How to Fix Read-Only File System on Mac

 If you still can't write to the external hard drive on Mac even after formatting it to a Mac-compatible format, the drive has likely failed.

-Help others fix the read-only file system on Mac external hard drives by sharing this guide!
+Help others fix the read-only file system on Mac external hard drives.

 How to fix read-only file system on Mac for internal volumes?